bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 CSS files can keep growing over time and often it can be difficult to know if certain classes are still in use.

-It’s important to review the CSS for this reason.
+It's important to review the CSS for this reason.

 ### Minify the CSS